ue4plugins/VlcMedia/README.md

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.12 Preview** and tested against the following platforms:
+This plug-in was last built against **Unreal Engine 4.14** and tested against the following platforms:

 - ~~Linux~~